 Start with a sturdy cardboard box or plastic travel crate to contain injured animals.
 Seriously, never, ever transport an uncontained wild animal in your vehicle.
 Stunned animals can wake up.

-Use a sheet or towel over the animal to capture it and move it into the box or crate.
+Use a sheet or towel to cover the animal to capture it and move it into the box or crate.
 It's also handy to cover the box or crate once the animal is inside.
 However, make sure there is some ventilation so the animal can breathe.
+You can also put a soft towel at the bottom of the crate or box to make it more comfortable for the animal.

 Protective gloves.
 We recommend heavy leather gloves because all animals can bite and scratch.
 Be especially careful with "rabies vector" species like bats, skunks, and raccoons.
 If you are accidentally bitten you must seek immediate treatment at an emergency room.
 Plus, the animal must be killed and tested for rabies (even if it does not appear to be sick).

-Pro tip: put on eyeglasses or sunglasses to protect your eyes.
-This is especially for animals like great blue herons; their beaks are basically spears.
+Pro tip: wear eyeglasses or sunglasses to protect your eyes.
+This is especially important for animals like great blue herons; their beaks are basically spears.
 Safety glasses or goggles are even better.

 Bonus Items: